-The shirt’s T-shirt style body and NyCo arms, yoke and collar are a design classic which Crye claims to have originated.
+The Crye G3 Combat Shirt’s T-shirt style body and NyCo arms, yoke and collar are a design classic which Crye claims to have originated.
 One thing is for sure: Crye excels in everything it does and this shirt is no exception.

 Fit is awesome.
 The torso feels just like a T-shirt.
 Freedom of movement is ensured by raglan sleeves and articulation at the elbows.
 When you first put it on, it feels good.
 You then realise you have to secure the Velcro adjusters at the cuffs.
 At that point it feels great.
 The adjusters optimise the fit and you’re good to go.

-I went with medium chest, regular length and the fit comes up on the large size of medium.
+I went with large chest, regular length and the fit comes up true to size.
 This is perfect for me.
-For frame of reference, I take medium in TNF, most Arc’teryx tops, Rab and Patagonia.
-The fit is such that this shirt leaves me some room to layer underneath, if required.
-This means it’s likely going to be good for three season use.
-In fact, first time out I wore a medium Patagonia Capilene 3 base underneath.
+For frame of reference, I take large in TNF, Arc’teryx (mainline, LEAF and Veilance), Rab and Patagonia.
+The fit is such that the shirt leaves me some room to layer lightly underneath, when required.
+This means it’s good for three season use.

-Articulated reinforced elbow, with pouch for elbow pad (AirFlex or older).
+Articulated reinforced elbows, with pouch for elbow pads (AirFlex or older).
 Notice the way the rip-stop weave has been aligned at the darted section, to form chevrons.
 This is precise work, which is surprising in a mass produced item.

-Arms feel ergonomic and don’t fight against you.
+The arms feel ergonomically cut and don’t fight against you.
 Unlike the G3 knee pads, if the elbow pads were fitted, they would not be exposed.
 I went without pads, so can’t comment on those.

 Dirt is were it should be:

-Quarter length zip neck with high, stand-up collar.
+There’s a quarter-length zip neck with high, stand-up collar.
 This is much higher than standard necklines of this type.
-I didn’t feel my weapon sling once and the zip is, of course, great for donning and doffing the shirt as well as cooling down.
+I haven’t felt chafing from my weapon sling or PC shoulder pads once and the zip is, of course, great for donning and doffing the shirt as well as cooling down.

-Raglan sleeves for great fit and ease of movement.
-I always look for these on a top.
+The raglan sleeves offer great fit and ease of movement.
+I always look for these in a top.
 Again, mobility is high and unrestricted.

-Right bicep pocket, with Multicam label.
-While the pockets stay flat when not in use, they billow outwards from the bottom and rear and take a fair load.
-Note that the patch Velcro is divided into two.
+While the bicep pockets stay flat when not in use, they retain the ability to billow outwards from the base and rear and take a fair load.
+Note that the Velcro is divided into two.
 This allows the pockets to remain flexible, but is a PITA for attaching the usual patches.

-Stitching throughout the shirt is neat, straight and true.
+Stitching throughout the shirt is copious, neat, straight and true.
 Reinforcement in pockets:

 No internal fabric labels to chafe or irritate.
 The label is printed near the hem on the right side, on the outside of the shirt.

 My only concern so far is the potential fragility of the T-shirt section.
-The shirt is designed with plate carriers in mind, which lend some protection.
-The shirt works equally well with a chest rig or belt, but is less protected.
-Time will tell on durability.
+The shirt is designed with plate carriers in mind, however, and these obviously lend some protection.